Manufg07/RBAC_VRV/README.md

     npm start
     ```

-    The application will be running on `http://localhost:5000`.
+    The application will be running on **http://localhost:5000**.

+---

+**Note**: Make sure MongoDB is running on your local machine or update the `MONGO_URI` in the `.env` file to connect to a remote database.

+## Contribution

+🤝 Feel free to open issues or submit pull requests for improvements.